 You could also listen to this audio version by StoryNory while coloring one of these coloring books.
 We always love the Dover Coloring Books, but this other version would be wonderful for an older child or adult.

-This is an interesting piece by CBS Sunday Morning about Dickens but is for adult or teen viewing.
-It does discuss his affair but is quite informative.
+This is an interesting piece by CBS Sunday Morning about Dickens and A Christmas Carol.

 Here’s another video about Dickens’s life and work.
 This would be very good for an older child or teen.
 There’s nothing inappropriate, but it’s somewhat long and full of information.